tbernacchi/k8s-gateway-api/README.md

 └── ingress2httproute.py
 ```

-* `ingress-yaml-generator.py` - Generates all the current ingresses resources to the `ingress-manifests` directory.
+Generates all the current ingresses resources to the `ingress-manifests` directory:
-* `ingress2httproute.py` - Converts all the manifests in `ingress-manifests` to `HTTPRoute` manifests in `httproute-manifests` directory.

 ```bash
 cd python-convert/
 ./ingress-yaml-generator.py
 ```

+See `ingress-manifests/` directory.

+Converts all manifests to `HTTPRoute` manifests in `httproute-manifests` directory.

 ```bash
 ./ingress2httproute.py <your-gateway-namespace>
 ```

+See `httproute-manifests/` directory.
 * Another way to accomplish this is using the [ingress2gateway](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/) tool.

 > In my case I'm converting all my ingresses to `HTTPRoute` resources and using only one Gateway resource for all the ingresses, different from [ingress2gateway](https://github.com/Kong/ingress2gateway/releases/) which creates a Gateway resource for each ingress along with the `HTTPRoute` resources.